-When using the FIFOs, automatic packet handling may be enabled for RX mode.
+When using the FIFOs, automatic packet handling may be enabled for TX mode, RX mode, or both.
 The usual fields for network communication, such as preamble, synchronization word, headers, packet length, and CRC, can be configured to be automatically added to the data payload.
-Automatically adding these fields to the data payload and automatically checking them in RX mode greatly reduces the amount of communication between the microcontroller and the Si4362.
+The fields needed for packet generation normally change infrequently and can therefore be stored in registers.
+Automatically adding these fields to the data payload in TX mode and automatically checking them in RX mode greatly reduces the amount of communication between the microcontroller and Si446x.
 It also greatly reduces the required computational power of the microcontroller.
-The general packet structure is shown in Figure 10.
+The general packet structure is shown in Figure 15.
 Any or all of the fields can be enabled and checked by the internal packet handler.